NIEHS/amadeus/README.md

 **A** **M**echanism/**M**achine for **D**ata, **E**nvironments, and **U**ser **S**etup

-`amadeus` is an R package devloped to improve and expideite users' access to large, publicly available geospatial data sets.
+`amadeus` is an R package devloped to improve and expideite users' access to large, publicly available geospatial datasets.
 The functions in `amadeus` allow users to download and import cleaned geospatial data directly in R, useful for automated run scripts, analysis pipelines, and reproducible science in general.

 ## Download